waterbear-cloud/paco/docs/extend.rst

         pass

-The ``instantiate_model`` function is called during model loading.
+The ``load_service_model`` function is called during model loading.
 It could return any empty Python object, it could use ``paco.mdoel`` laoding APIs to read and validate custom YAML configuration or do any other kind of custom configuration initialization and loading you need.

-The ``instantiate_class`` function is called during Controller initialization and it needs to return a Paco Controller specific to your Paco Service.
+The ``get_service_controller`` function is called during Controller initialization and it needs to return a Paco Controller specific to your Paco Service.

 In your ``mypacoaddon`` project, create the following directory structure: